BatchLabs/Batch-Cordova-Plugin/README.md

 > Note: `npm install` could also be used, but not advised as this plugin uses yarn.

-Files are formatted using Prettier, and linted with TSLint.
+Files are formatted using Prettier, and linted with ESLint.
 While you should install these plugins for your favorite code editor, you can manually lint the plugin:

 ```